Anna Sanor, School Co-Founder, Head of School, and Co-Lead Elementary Teacher

 Melodie and her husband Rob love getting outside with their children Oliver, Elliot, Timothy, and Rose, and their dog Bugaboo.
 She collects flying pigs, loves tiny things, is a terrible gardener, and wishes she had more time to read.

-Renee Redler, Primary Assistant
+Gabby Weber, Primary Assistant

 Becca Everett, Primary Assistant